siddhp1/Messenger/README.md

 # Messenger

-WAN messenger application that can be hosted on an external server.
-Users can install the client and connect with the server to direct message other users or participate in global chat.
-Built with Java and packaged with Maven for a high school (grade 11) computer science final project.
+A desktop application for WAN messaging with others, either through a global chat or direct messages.
+Has an external server, which can be hosted anywhere in the world, and users can download the client, connect with a server, and message other users connected to the same server.
+Built with Maven in Java, using Swing as a GUI framework.
+Features socket programming and multithreading.

 ## Table of Contents